-After losing the T20Is 0-3, South Africa will hope to turn the tables in the ODIs.
+After losing the T20Is 0-3, South Africa will hope to turn the tables in the ODIs on the current World Cup holders, England.
 They have a few holes to fill in their side but they will draw courage from their previous two series results in ODI cricket - 1-1 draw against the same opposition followed by a 3-0 whitewash over the Aussies.
 However, those results came nine months ago.

 England look well settled, despite resting some key players.
 Among the first-movers in terms of playing international cricket post the pandemic break, they have been in mix with ODI cricket as well.
 However, they were defeated 1-2 in their last ODI assignment against Australia, in September.

-The ODI series now kicks off at Boland Park in Paarl, on December 6.
+The ODI series kicks off with a day-night encounter in Cape Town, on December 4.
 Since 2016, the teams have locked horns 12 times.
 England have won six while South Africa emerged victorious on five occasions, hinting at a neck-to-neck competition between these two.

 Pitch, conditions and team combination

-The weather is expected to be sunny for the contest with minimal threats of rain.
-The average temperature during the day will be around 33 degree Celsius while at night, it is estimated to drop to 14.
+The weather is expected to be sunny for the contest with no threats of rain around.
+The average temperature during the day will be around 25 degree Celsius while at night, it will drop down to 14.

 While you could go for the above team, you also have the option of choosing your own team from cricket.com's Fantasy Research Centre.
 Based on algorithms we come up with six different teams that could fetch crucial points.

-Quinton de Kock did not fire in the T20I series but it is tough to keep a player like him silent for long.
+Quinton de Kock did not fire in the T20I series but it is a tough to keep a player like him silent for long.
 He has been South Africa’s highest run-scorer in ODIs since 2018, accruing 1,329 runs, including two hundreds and 10 fifties.
 On the other side, England are playing with a weakened bowling attack, resting Jofra Archer and Sam Curran.
 It is a great opportunity for de Kock to leave a mediocre T20I series behind him and get amongst runs again.
+The last time these two teams met at Newlands - in February this year - de Kock was the man-of-the-match for his 107.

 Not to forget the fantasy points he is likely to provide due to his dismissals as a wicket-keeper.